nhejazi/haldensify/paper/paper.md

 estimate a density ratio), or fail to achieve convergence rates necessary for semiparametric estimation and inference.

-@vdl2010targeted and @diaz2011super provided solutions to a subset of these issues by proposing a conditional density estimation algorithm that proceeds in three simple steps.
+Both @vdl2010targeted and @diaz2011super provided solutions to a subset of these issues by proposing a conditional density estimation algorithm that proceeds in three simple steps.
 First, the support of the variable of interest (e.g., the treatment) is partitioned into a user-specified number of bins, casting the